International Sale of Goods Contracts: Navigating CISG, Formation, Performance, Payment and Opt-Outs

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel involved in negotiating and structuring contracts for the international sale of goods.
+This CLE course will provide guidance to counsel involved in negotiating and structuring contracts for the international sale of goods.
 The panel will examine important formation issues and key provisions and offer best practices for structuring the contract.

 - Differences from the UCC